LitExtension Blog

 Shopify excels with its natively integrated order management.

 Building on broad OMS systems, Shopify excels with its natively integrated order management, particularly for merchants who prioritize both simplicity and automation.
-Its eCommerce order management system is fully embedded into its eCommerce platform to ensure seamless workflows from order capture to delivery.
+Its order management system is fully embedded into its eCommerce platform to ensure seamless workflows from order capture to delivery.

 Features: